-An entity that meets the definition of a “third party administrator” under Green Mountain Care Board Rule 8.000 (available here: Rule 8.000: Data Submission) is required to register with the Green Mountain Care Board as a reporting entity to the state’s all payer claims database, known as VHCURES.
+An entity that meets the definition of a “third-party administrator” under Green Mountain Care Board Rule 8.000: Data Submission is required to register with the Green Mountain Care Board as a reporting entity to the state’s all payer claims database, known as VHCURES (Vermont Health Care Uniform Reporting and Evaluation System).
 Registration is required annually, between November 1 and December 31.
 Currently both annual registration and VHCURES reporting occurs via Onpoint Health Data, GMCB’s contractor for health care claims data collection, consolidation, and user support.

 Entities licensed in the United States to write life, annuity, health, or stop-loss coverage as an insurance company, health maintenance organization, fraternal benefit society, multiple employer welfare arrangement (MEWA), professional employer organization (PEO), or prepaid hospital or medical care plan are not required to obtain a TPA license in Vermont.